The Creature's Choice

 "Aren't you?"
 He whispers.

-Still coated in tar, the creature hums, echoing their amusement.
-"Humans with their expansive imaginations think of many wonderous things, but they cannot take credit for my existence.
+The creature hums, echoing their amusement.
+"Humans with their expansive imaginations think of many wondrous things, but they cannot take credit for my existence.
 I have been here before the first of you, and I will remain when the last of you is gone."

 "Why are you saying this-"

 So he stands, legs and hands trembling as he turns to the door on the left.
-He presses his hand against it, unsurprised when the doors slide open of their own accord.
+His hand shakes as he presses the only button available to him, half expecting to find his office floor on the other side.

-Peaceful sunlight greets him, bathing the elevator in a pale, golden hue.
-Air rushes form his lungs as he steps forward, trading rubber for the soft grass of ever sprawling meadows.
+Instead, peaceful sunlight greets him, bathing the elevator in a pale, golden hue.
+Air rushes from his lungs as he steps forward, trading rubber for the soft grass of ever-sprawling meadows.
 Alan falls to his knees, something releasing in his chest.
-Tears stream feely down his face, sweet air filling his nostrils as his hands dig into the dirt beneath him.
+Sweet air fills his nostrils as his hands dig into the dirt beneath him, checking to make sure it still crumbles and falls between his fingers.
+The sight of it brings tears to his eyes.
 It is not a painful cry.
 Not the type that stuffs noses and makes breathing near impossible.
-Merely the overflowing of something soft, gentle in its reckoning.
+Nor is it something he fully comprehends.
+Merely the overflowing feeling of something, gentle in its reckoning.

 "I presume you are pleased with your choice."